 Duikar - Gujal (Upper Hunza)

-After breakfast we will checkout from the hotel and leave for Passu Village to explore upper Hunza known as Gujal.
-In this region the ethnic people “Vakhi” live in the most of the villages, and some villages are mixed with population of Brushaki speakers who migrated from central Hunza.
-However, Vakhi Speakers in earlier times migrated from Vakhan corridor.
-The Upper Hunza borders with China in the north east, and the Wakhan corridor in the northwest.
+After breakfast, head towards Passu Village to explore upper Hunza; known as Gujal.
+In this region the Vakhi ethnic people live in most of the villages and in some villages mixed population of Brushaki speakers migrated from central Hunza and Vakhi Speakers in earlier time migrated from Vakhan corridor.
+Upper Hunza bordering with China in the North East Wakhan corridor in the North West.
 Mir of Hunza use to send caravan raiders from Hunza through the secret passes to raid the trade caravans between Kashmir and Yarkand, via Ladakh.
 Today we will cross Attaabad lake which was formed by a huge landslide falling into Hunza river in 2010 blocking Hunza river 15 km of north of Hunza.
-Today we will pass through these amazing newly constructed tunnels, known as China – Pakistan Friendship tunnel.
+Today we will pass through these amazing newly constructed tunnels, known as China – Pakistan Friendship tunnels.
+Encouraged by this achievement to revive the road between China Pakistan.
 We will do some boating in the Attaabadlake and also walk to classic hanging bridge in the village of Hussaini.
-This evening we will have a presentation at the hotel about the conservation efforts and environmental challenges in the region.
-An expert from IUCN or WWF combined with community activists and wildlife department experts will be doing their presentation.
-At the end of presentation we will have a session for questions and answers.
-Overnight at the hotel.
+Today we will call Passu Ambassador Hotel our Home.
 (B,L,D)

 Gujal - Khunjerab - Gujal

-Today we will explore Khunjerab National Park.
-The total area of the park is around 2270 sq. km, and it is one of the highest altitude national parks in the world.
-It was established 1979 by Z.A Bhutto and it consists of three deferent valleys: Khunjerab, through which the KKH passes, Ghujerab and remote Shimshal valley.
+Start your morning with visiting Khunjerab National Park includes the world highest paved border crossing at 4700 meters.
+The park area is around 2270 sq km, and it is one of the highest altitude national parks in the world.
+It was established 1979 by Z.A Bhutto.
+It consists of three deferent valleys: Khunjerab, through which the KKH passes, Ghujerab and remote Shimshal valley.
 It is home to a number of endangered species, like the Snow Leopard, Himalayan Ibex and Blue sheep.
 There was a considerable number of 400 Marco Polo sheep in the area, but over the time, they have been disappeared from the area, long before the hunting was banned.
 But in some nearby valleys small herds are seen recently.
 Only few trophies are allowed to hunt every year, outside the jurisdiction of the National Park.
-Inside the National Park hunting is totally prohibited.
-If the time will permit we will make a short stop at Sost dry port as it is a vital component for the development of regional trade with China and possibly in coming years with Central Asian countries.
-Drive back to the hotel for overnight stay.
+Inside the National Park hunting is total prohibited.
+Time permitting we will make a short stop at Sost dry port as it is a vital component for the development of regional trade with China and possibly in coming years with Central Asian countries.
+Drive back to Passu for overnight.
 (B,L,D)

 Gujal - Gilgit